linkml/schemasheets/docs/intro/export.md

 schemasheets allows *custom* sheet formats that map to the LinkML standard.

-you can use the combination of sheets2linkml and linkml2sheets to convert betweeen two sheet specifications.
+you can use the combination of sheets2linkml and linkml2sheets to convert between two sheet specifications.

 For example, let's say for schema1.tsv, you use a spreadsheet with the following headers: